cordeliadillon/iframe-issue-repro/README.md

 # iframe-screenreader-chrome-bug

 This code sample illustrates a bug that can be reproduced in Chromium-based browsers with the JAWS and NVDA screen readers.
+Occasionally reproducible with VoiceOver, too.

 ## Issue